 You can absolutely use fresh pineapple for this fried rice.
-If you do, I would recommend trying to reserve the pineapple skin as an entire half, and then serve your rice inside the hollowed out pineapple!
 I often use canned pineapple chunks just to simplify my life.
 I always make sure they are packed in pineapple juice, and not in any kind of syrup.
 You could also use thawed frozen pineapple chunks.

 How to make it

-This is a quick-cooking recipe!
+This shrimp pineapple fried rice is a quick-cooking recipe!
 It will benefit you to prep your ingredients in advance, and set them out in small bowls or ramekins if possible.
 I even line up the bowls in the order I need to use them next to the stove.
 This will make it super fast and easy to put everything together when you’re ready.

 First, add oil to a wok or nonstick skillet and heat over medium-high heat.
 Add sliced shallots, minced garlic and chile (PHOTO 1).
 Cook for 1 minute, until fragrant, and then add the shrimp (PHOTO 2).

 After tossing the shrimp a few times so they are partially cooked through (they will continue to cook in the following steps), push them to the side and add 2 beaten eggs (PHOTO 3).
 Cook them off to the side like you would scrambled eggs (PHOTO 4).
 When the eggs are cooked, mix them into the shrimp and shallot mixture.